Selection and ranking of applicants is based on the following criteria:

 International graduates must meet the requirements established by the Office of Graduate Medical Education at Baylor College of Medicine, as set by the Texas State Board of Medical Examiners and Immigration Services.
 They will also need to contact the Educational Commission for Foreign Medical Graduates for information regarding the paperwork process for students and graduates of foreign medical schools.
 Baylor College of Medicine requires international medical graduates to meet the terms for an Institutional Permit, as outlined by the Texas State Board of Medical Examiners and have the documents necessary for a J-1 visa.

-Baylor College of Medicine’s Neurosurgery interview season consists of three interview days during the months of November, December, and January.
-Once they have received an invitation, applicants will be able to choose which interview dates they would like to attend in order of preference.
-For the current academic year, the three interview dates are as follows:
+Baylor College of Medicine’s Neurosurgery interview season typically consists of three interview days during the months of November, December, and January however this year things will be different due to the College’s social distancing protocol.
+Once they have received an invitation, applicants will be able to interview virtually.
+For the current academic year, the virtual interview dates are as follows: